csb6/bthreads/README.md

 "Do this thing after this event happens, and block this other event until you do it." or "Request this thing to happen."

-I hope that this project inspires you to thing about programming a little differently than you're used to!
+I hope that you find this project interesting!